“He has delivered us from the power of darkness and conveyed us into the kingdom of the Son of His love,”

 The phrase “the kingdom of the Son of His love” is unique in the New Testament.
 The usual expression relates the kingdom to the Father.
 This domain is not the millennial kingdom of Christ but the kingdom which the Father has entrusted to him until his millennial kingdom.
 In the end, Jesus will give the kingdom to the Father in any case (1 Cor 15:24-28).

 Jesus took us out of one sphere and placed us into another sphere.
 He put us into a new status quo before God.
 We are now members of the universal church.
 We are now light in the Lord (Eph.
 5:8).
-We have been called out of darkness into his marvelous light (1 Pet 2:9).
+Our Lord us called out of darkness into his marvelous light (1 Pet 2:9).
 God conveyed us into His kingdom.
 There is none big enough, no Devil or demon, who can eject us from that kingdom.

 Many of us labor under the delusion that no one loves us.
 That is because we have not come to the understanding that God loves us unconditionally, just as we are.
 We hold the same status quo as Jesus does before him.

 We need to know how rich we are before we know what kind of accommodations we can afford.

 Why should we drive a Chevrolet when we can afford a Cadillac?
 If we do not know what we are worth, we live below God’s provisions for us.
 We assume that all cars drive like a Chevy.
 We live our Christian life on a bumpy road rather than on the smooth road of God’s grace.
 Once we ride a Cadillac, we know the difference.
-Once we live in grace, we will know the difference.
+Once we live in grace, we will see the difference.
 We will think that they repaired all the roads!

-It is important to examine our spiritual bank book.
+It is essential to examine our spiritual bank book.
 Many never look at their spiritual account by studying the Word of God.
 If God has put wealth into our account, we will dishonor him by not using it.